Fahani/webrobocomp.github.io/page12.md

 **robocompdsl** is the new tool used in RoboComp to automatically generate components and modify their main properties once they have been generated (e.g., communication requirements, UI type).
 It is one of the core tools of the framework so, if you installed RoboComp, you can start using it right away.

 This new version can only be used from the command line, but the languages used to define components and their interfaces remain mostly the same: **CDSL** to specify components and **IDSL** to specify interfaces.
 The only difference with the old RoboCompDSLEditor tool is that the reserved keywords (are now case independent).
-Take a look to the tutorial [ìa brief introduction to Componentsî](components.md) for an introduction to the concept of component generation and the languages involved.
+Take a look to the tutorial [‚Äúa brief introduction to Components‚Äù](components.md) for an introduction to the concept of component generation and the languages involved.

 There are three tasks we can acomplish using **robocompdsl**: